Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 1. Total Impacts - 3 Major Contributions

-1.1 In evaluating the air quality impacts of a proposed project upon air sensitive receivers, contributions from three tiers of emission sources, depending on their distance from the site, should be considered.
-These are:
+1.1 The air quality impact assessment should be conducted taken into account the best available information at the time of assessment.
+In evaluating the air quality impacts of a proposed project on air sensitive receivers, contributions from three tiers of emission sources, depending on their distance from the site, should be considered.
+The three tiers are:

 Primary contributions: